Inter president Erick Thohir has admitted that he would like to see Edin Dzeko, Fernando Torres or Alvaro Morata arrive at San Siro this summer.

-All three strikers have been repeatedly linked with the Nerazzurri in recent months and the Indonesian businessman is making no secret of the fact that he feels that coach Walter Mazzarri could do with another attacking option as he looks to rebuild the club of whom he assumed control earlier this season.
+All three strikers have been repeatedly linked with the Nerazzurri in recent months and the Indonesian businessman is making no secret of the fact that he feels coach Walter Mazzarri could do with another attacking option as he looks to rebuild the club he assumed control of earlier this season.

 "That also means in terms of the squad.
-After having already signed Hernanes [from Lazio in January], [Manchester United defender Nemanja] Vidic and others will arrive.
+After having already signed Hernanes [from Lazio during the January transfer window], [Manchester United defender Nemanja] Vidic and others will arrive.

-"We will take it forward.
+"We will take a forward.
 I know that names such as Dzeko, Torres and Morata are circling.
 If one of them arrives, it would be a good thing.

-"For now, Inter is among the top 15 footballing brands in the world.
+"For not, Inter is among the top 15 footballing brands in the world.
 We want to get back among the top 10."

-Goal understands that Dzeko had been told in March that he could leave Manchester City this summer if the Premier League club receive what they deem an acceptable offer for the Bosnian but Manuel Pellegrini has since been won over and the English side now plan to open talks over a new contract.
+Dzeko has been told that he can leave Manchester City this summer if the Premier League outfit receive what they deem an acceptable offer for the Bosnian.

 Torres, meanwhile, is expected to be a part of an exodus of strikers at Chelsea, while fellow Spaniard Morata is reportedly open to leaving Real Madrid in search of regular first-team football.